 No Country for Old Men starts out at like a modern-day western, then it begins to look like a cape thriller, before turning into a full-blown bloodbath… which involves a psychopathic killer with a really bad haircut.

 That’s all I’ll say about the story.
-It plays out in thrilling fashion with many shocking moments throughout.
+It plays out in thrillingly with many shocking moments that you don’t see coming.
 The Coen brothers show no mercy for the viewer, forcing us to look at a soulless, empty landscape filled with vengeance and mayhem.
 Very entertaining stuff!